DestyNova/real-world-haskell-exercises/README.md

 This repo will contain exercises and maybe some thoughts on stuff I've learned (or misunderstood).

+# Meetings so far

+## 2021-10-22

+* First meet of the new Haskell book club, over Zoom.
+About 6 or 7 people showed up, we introduced ourselves and the host shared some ideas and goals in doing this.
+Then we skimmed through the basic exercises in chapters 1 and 2 of the book.
+    * Next meeting: 2021-11-??, expecting to have finished chapters 3-5.

 # Handy commands

 * Updated something in `package.yaml`, or added a new module (including tests)?
 Don't forget to regenerate the cabal file: